SimdQuickHeap: The QuickHeap Reconsidered: Introduction

 \parag{Contributions.} We present \emph{SimdQuickHeap}, an adaptation of the QuickHeap that achieves significantly improved performance through optimized data layout and SIMD instructions.
 To our knowledge, it is the first practical SIMD-optimized priority queue implementation.

-The \Op{push} and \Op{pop} operations have an amortized worst-case run time bound of $O(\log n)$ and $O(1)$, respectively.
+The \Op{push} and \Op{pop} operations have an amortized worst-case run time bound of $\BigO(\log n)$ and $\BigO(1)$, respectively.
 In most practical cases, the SIMD implementation speeds up both operations by a factor of the SIMD register width \(W\).
-Like the QuickHeap, the SimdQuickHeap is cache-oblivious with an amortized I/O-complexity of amortized $O(\tfrac 1B \log\tfrac nM)$ per operation for a main memory of $M$ words and block size $B$, assuming $M =\Omega(\log n)$.
+Like the QuickHeap, the SimdQuickHeap is cache-oblivious with an amortized I/O-complexity of amortized $\BigO(\tfrac 1B \log\tfrac nM)$ per operation for a main memory of $M$ words and block size $B$, assuming $M =\Omega(\log n)$.

-On synthetic benchmarks, SimdQuickHeap is up to $2\times$ faster than state-of-the-art implementations including the radix heap and superscalar sample queue~\cite{superscalar-queue}.
-On real-world instances of Dijkstra's shortest path algorithm~\cite{dijkstra59} and Jarn{\'i}k-Prim's minimum-spanning-tree algorithm~\cite{jarnik30,prim57}, it is consistently the fastest method.
+On synthetic benchmarks, the SimdQuickHeap is $1.2\times$ to $1.7\times$ as fast as a state-of-the-art implementation of the radix heap~\cite{radix-heap-cpp} and $1.4\times$ to $2.8\times$ as fast as the superscalar sample queue~\cite{superscalar-queue}.
+On real-world instances of Dijkstra's shortest path algorithm~\cite{dijkstra59} and Jarn{\'i}k--Prim's minimum-spanning-tree algorithm~\cite{boruvka26,jarnik30,prim57}, it is consistently the fastest method.
 Notably, while the run time of most tree-based and pointer-based priority queues grows relative to the $\Omega(\log_2 n)$ lower bound as $n$ increases, SimdQuickHeap's run time improves, falling below $\log_2 n$ nanoseconds per \Op{push}-\Op{pop} pair.

-\parag{Notation and Definitions.} Given a universe of elements \(\mathcal{U}\) and a strict weak ordering \(<\) on \(\mathcal{U}\cup \{-\infty,\infty\}\), the priority queue (PQ) data structure is a dynamic collection of elements \(\mathcal{Q}\) over \(\mathcal{U}\) (with duplicates permitted) that supports the following two operations: \begin{description} \item[push(e)] Insert an element \(e\in \mathcal{U}\) into \(\mathcal{Q}\). \item[pop()] Remove and return a minimal element \(e\in\mathcal{Q}\), i.e., no \(e'\in \mathcal{Q}\) with \(e'<e\) exists. \end{description}
+\parag{Notation and definitions.} Given a universe of elements \(\mathcal{U}\) and a strict weak ordering \(<\) on \(\mathcal{U}\cup \{-\infty,\infty\}\), the priority queue (PQ) data structure is a dynamic collection of elements \(\mathcal{Q}\) over \(\mathcal{U}\) (with duplicates permitted) that supports the following two operations: \begin{description} \item[push(e)] Insert an element \(e\in \mathcal{U}\) into \(\mathcal{Q}\). \item[pop()] Remove and return a minimal element \(e\in\mathcal{Q}\), i.e., no \(e'\in \mathcal{Q}\) with \(e'<e\) exists. \end{description}

 For convenience, we assume \Op{top} (\Op{pop} without removing) and \Op{size} (returns \(\lvert\mathcal{Q}\rvert\)) to also be available.
-We deliberately do not consider a \Op{decreaseKey} operation (that replace arbitrary elements in the PQ by smaller ones), since it usually requires stable references to elements, adding significant implementation complexity and runtime overhead.
+We do not consider a \Op{decreaseKey} operation that replaces arbitrary elements in the PQ by smaller ones, since it usually requires stable references to elements, adding implementation complexity and run-time overhead.
 While our definition admits distinct, equivalent elements, we refer to all equivalent elements as \emph{equal} elements for simplicity.